 Michelle realized that it was her finest hour.
 Today, the runner Jenneke is one of the most famous Australian models.

 In 2013, the magazine Sports Illustrated invited Michelle to film for 2013.
-At that time, it was difficult for her to hold back the joy, and according to her words, she “seemed to be in a fairy-tale world that is possible only in dreams.
+It was difficult for her to hold back the joy, and according to her words.
+She “seemed to be in a fairy-tale world that is possible only in dreams.

-The shooting was excellent and Jenneke got into her piggy bank a few more fans of her natural talent in the face of the crew.
+The shooting was excellent.
+Jenneke got into her piggy bank a few more fans of her natural talent in the face of the crew.

 Own mobile app